Air Fryer Recipe

 Method

-1. Drain and press the tofu to remove excess water, then cut into bite-sized cubes.
+1. Drain and press the tofu to squeeze out excess water, then cut it into bite-sized cubes.

-2. Whisk together soy sauce, olive oil, maple syrup, apple cider vinegar, garlic powder, ginger powder, and smoked paprika to make the marinade.
-Adjust seasoning with salt and pepper.
+2. Whisk together the soy sauce, olive oil, maple syrup, apple cider vinegar, garlic powder, ginger powder and smoked paprika to make the marinade.
+Season to taste with salt and pepper.

-3. Place tofu cubes in a shallow dish or resealable bag, pour marinade over them, and let marinate for at least 30 minutes.
+3. Put the tofu cubes in a shallow dish or resealable bag, pour the marinade over them, and leave to marinate for at least 30 minutes.

-5. Arrange marinated tofu cubes in the air fryer basket in a single layer and air fry for 12-15 minutes, flipping halfway through, until golden brown and crispy.
+5. Arrange the marinated tofu cubes in a single layer in the air fryer basket and air fry for 12-15 minutes, turning halfway through, until golden brown and crisp.

-6. Transfer cooked tofu bites to a serving dish and serve as is or with a dipping sauce.
+6. Tip the cooked tofu bites into a serving dish and serve as they are or with a dipping sauce.

 Why this works in an air fryer